istat-methodology/catalogo-strumenti-DEV/catalogo-strumenti-backend/catalogo-api-gateway/README.md

 ## How to build
-Download and unzip the source code in your developing folder `CatalogueAPI_PATH`.
+Download and unzip the source code in your developing folder `CatalogAPI_PATH`.

-Before building the application you must create and popolulate the Catalogue database.
+Before building the application you must create and popolulate the Catalog database.

-You can create a MySQL database using the script `catalogue-api-gateway-create-mysql.sql` stored in the [Catalogue_PATH/db](db/catalogue-api-gateway-create-mysql.sql) folder.
+You can create a MySQL database using the script `catalog-api-gateway-create-mysql.sql` stored in the [CatalogAPI_PATH/db](db/catalog-api-gateway-create-mysql.sql) folder.
-Also you can create a PostgreSQL database using the script `catalogue-api-gateway-create-postgres.sql` stored in the [Catalogue_PATH/db](db/catalogue-api-gateway-create-postgres.sql) folder.
+Also you can create a PostgreSQL database using the script `catalog-api-gateway-create-postgres.sql` stored in the [CatalogAPI_PATH/db](db/catalog-api-gateway-create-postgres.sql) folder.

-Then yo can load the metadata and the test data, using the script `catalogue-api-gateway-init.sql` stored in the [Catalogue_PATH/db](db/catalogue-api-gateway-init.sql) folder.
+Then yo can load the metadata and the test data, using the script `catalog-api-gateway-init.sql` stored in the [CatalogAPI_PATH/db](db/catalog-api-gateway-init.sql) folder.

 The script will populate the `USER/ROLES` tables with the user: